adonishhh772/hr-management/README.md

-# HR Management System for SMEs
+# HR Management System for SMEs, please refer to master branch for full code

 ## Description